wadkarkalpesh/MusicPlayer/README.md

 The Music Player window should now appear

 **🎯 Usage**
-> Launch the app
+ Launch the app.
-> Cick Add Song to select and store an MP3 file in the database
+ Cick Add Song to select and store an MP3 file in the database.
-> Select a song from the list and click Play
+ Select a song from the list and click Play.
-> Use Stop to halt playback or Delete to remove the song from the database
+ Use Stop to halt playback or Delete to remove the song from the database.
 ---